grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 ## Configure batching

-Production-ready Grafana Agent Flow components will not send OpenTelemetry data directly to an exporter for delivery.
+Production-ready Grafana Agent Flow configurations should not send OpenTelemetry data directly to an exporter for delivery.
 Instead, data is usually sent to one or more _processor components_ that perform various transformations on the data.

 Ensuring data is batched is a production-readiness step to improve the compression of data and reduce the number of outgoing network requests to